espressif/esp-iot-solution/docs/en/hmi_solution/ugfx_guide.rst

     state, the other for the unselected state.

     The following image shows the default drawing routine of the list widget.
-Pease note that at this point you can replace the routines with your preferred custom rendering routine.
+Please note that at this point you can replace the routines with your preferred custom rendering routine.
 The first list on the left is a normal single-selection list which shows the scrollbar.
     The second list in the middle is a multi-selection list, also with a